LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `constraints`
-	several examples of using constraints within objects and categories when using constraint domain solvers found in back-end Prolog compilers
+	several examples of using constraints within objects and categories when using constraint domain solvers found in backend Prolog compilers

 - `dcgs`
 	examples of using DCG rules inside objects and categories